Keksuccino/docs_fancymenu/resources.md

 Make sure to always use **DIRECT URLs**, which means URLs that end with the resource's **file name and extension**, just like the example URL above.
 Using non-direct URLs hurts performance and is more likely to fail.

+# Placeholders in Resource Sources

+It is possible to use FancyMenu's placeholders in resource sources, like the path to a local source, the URL to a web source or the resource location to a Minecraft resource.

+This makes it possible to dynamically update sources, like changing the image source of a menu background when setting a FancyMenu variable, to show a different background based on the variable's value.

+You can manually edit the source by clicking on the **Open in Editor** button at the right side of the resource source input field.

+> Keep in mind this is only for resource inputs that use the normal resource chooser interface.
+It is possible that *some* resource inputs that do not use the chooser do **NOT** support placeholders or do not update dynamically when the placeholder changes.
+{.is-warning}